pyeve/eve/docs/quickstart.rst

 - You already have Eve installed.
 If you do not, head over to the :ref:`install` section.

+For MongoDB:

 - MongoDB is installed_.
 - An instance of MongoDB is running_.

+For SQLAlchemy:

+- SQLite3_ is installed

 A Minimal Application
 ---------------------